abisop/nuttx-docs/en/platforms/arm64/zynq-mpsoc/boards/zcu111/index.md

 Vitis or Vivado SDK IDE just launch VITIS or Vivado SDK and do following
 flow:

 -   Provide path where VITIS workspace and project need to be created.
     With this VITIS workspace will be created

-  - (Optional step) To work with local repos, Select "Xilinx" (ALT - x) -\> Repositories.
-Against Local Repositories, click on "New..." and provide path of the local repo
+-   (Optional step) To work with local repos, Select \"Xilinx\" (ALT -
+    x) -\> Repositories.
+Against Local Repositories, click on
+    \"New\...\" and provide path of the local repo

-  - Select File--\>New--\>Application Project to open "New Project" window, provide name for FSBL project
+-   Select File\--\>New\--\>Application Project to open \"New Project\" window, provide name for FSBL project

+-

-  -   - In the “Platform” section, click on “Create a new platform from hardware (XSA)” and select pre-defined hardware platform for ZynqMP.
+    In the "Platform" section, click on "Create a new platform from hardware (XSA)" and select pre-defined hardware platform for ZynqMP.

-          - Alternatively, to create a new/custom platform from a .xsa file, click on “+”, browse and select the XSA file and a new hardware platform is created.
+    :   -   Alternatively, to create a new/custom platform from a .xsa file, click on "+", browse and select the XSA file and a new hardware platform is created.

-  - In the "Domain" window, select the processor psu\_cortexa53\_0/psu\_cortexr5\_0, OS as standalone and Language as C.
+-   In the \"Domain\" window, select the processor psu\_cortexa53\_0/psu\_cortexr5\_0, OS as standalone and Language as C.

-  - Click Next and select "Zynq MP FSBL"
+-   Click Next and select \"Zynq MP FSBL\"

-  - Click "Finish" to generate the A53/R5 FSBL.
+-   Click \"Finish\" to generate the A53/R5 FSBL.
 This populates the FSBL code and also builds it (along with BSP)

+-

-  -   - Debug prints in FSBL are now disabled by default.
+    Debug prints in FSBL are now disabled by default.
 To enable debug prints, define symbol: FSBL\_DEBUG\_INFO.

-          - In VITIS this can be done by: right click on FSBL application project -\> select “C/C++ Build Settings” -\> “Tool Settings” tab -\> Symbols (under ARM v8 gcc compiler)
+    :   -   In VITIS this can be done by: right click on FSBL application project -\> select "C/C++ Build Settings" -\> "Tool Settings" tab -\> Symbols (under ARM v8 gcc compiler)
-          - Click on Add (+) icon and Enter Value: FSBL\_DEBUG\_INFO, click on "OK" to close the "Enter Value" screen
+        -   Click on Add (+) icon and Enter Value: FSBL\_DEBUG\_INFO, click on \"OK\" to close the \"Enter Value\" screen

 -   In case any of the source files (FSBL or BSP) need to be modified, browse the file, make the change and save the file, build the project. elf file will be present in the Debug/Release folder of FSBL project.